-2. Any data or reports that underline the summaries generated pursuant to subsection 1 are confidential and are not a public record for the purposes of chapter 239 of NRS.

-Sec.
-15. The Board of Regents may require an institution within the System
+2. Any data or reports that underline the summaries generated pursuant to 2 subsection 1 are confidential and are not a public record for the purposes of chapter 239 of NRS.
+4 Sec.
+16. The Board of Regents may require an institution within the System 5 to ₩

-- 1. Require employees who participate in the grievance process of the institution pursuant to Title IX of the Education Amendments Act of 1972, 20 U.S.C. §§ 1681 et seq., or a policy adopted pursuant to section 16 of this act to receive annual training on topics related to sexual misconduct which may include, without limitation, any training required pursuant to section 22 of this - Provide a [responding party] complainant and [responding party] respondent with a copy of the policies of the institution regarding the submission and consideration of evidence that may be considered during the grievance process: - 3.
-Within 7 business days after a final determination of a report of an alleged incident of sexual misconduct, inform the freportine partyl complainant and the [responding party] respondent of the result of the final determination; and - 4.
-Unless otherwise required by state or federal law, not disclose the identity - of a freporting party complainant or fresponding party respondent.
+1. Require require employees who participate in the grievance process of the institution pursuant to Title IX of the Education Amendments Act of 1972, 20 U.S.C. §§ 1681 et seq., or a policy on sexual misconduct adopted pursuant to section 17 of this act to receive annual training on topics related to sexual misconduct which may include, without limitation, any training required pursuant to section 23 of this act. [+

+2. Provide a reporting party and responding party with a copy of the policies of the institution regarding the submission and consideration of evidence that may be considered during the grievance process;

+3. Within 7 business days after a final determination of a report of an alleged incident of sexual misconduct, inform the reporting party and the responding party of the result of the final determination; and

+4. Unless otherwise required by state or federal law, not disclose the identity of a reporting party or responding party.]